opspec-pkgs/azure.keyvault.secret-string.set/README.md

 # problem statement
-creates an azure keyvault secret or set existing secret value
+sets a string secret in azure keyvault (if it's not already set)

 # example usage